Is it Right Time to Invest in Mutual Funds? Know the Best Time to Invest in Mutual Funds

-The timing of investment plays a significant role in mutual fund investments but mostly in equity funds or funds with considerable equity exposure.
-It is because the returns from such funds are directly linked to the equity markets.
-So, when the markets are hitting new highs, the NAVs of these funds would be on the higher side.
+The timing of investment plays a significant role in mutual fund investments, especially in equity funds or funds with considerable equity exposure.
+The returns from such funds are directly linked to the equity markets, which demands an ideal entry and exit point to earn good returns.
+As a result, if the markets are hitting new highs, the Net Asset Value (NAVs) of these funds would be higher.

-The best thing you could do if you are investing in equity funds is to break down your investment amount in equal parts and then invest the same in the fund of your choice at fixed intervals.
-This will eliminate the need for you to time the market or think about the tops and bottoms.
+There is no rule of thumb or fixed criteria to state the best time for investing in mutual funds.
+While a bear market may look like an ideal time to invest in mutual funds, the identification of a bear market entirely depends on the expertise of the fund manager.
+For investors, the best thing to do in the case of investing in equity funds is to divide the investment amount into equal parts and then invest the same in the fund of your choice at fixed intervals.
+This will eliminate the need to time the market or think about the tops and bottoms.

 One of the reasons why SIPs are an excellent option is rupee cost averaging.
-Let us try to understand this with the help of an example.
+Here is an example for a better understanding:

 |Month||SIP Amount||Nifty||Equity Fund NAV||Fund Units|